Jmg047/RandOdes/README.md

-This project displays a quote with the author's name displayed sourced from Quotes Api by Andre Jacinto on GitHub.
+This project displays a quote with the author's name displayed sourced from Quotes-Api by Andre Neagoie & Jacinto Wong on GitHub.

 The stack used is HTML, CSS, and JS.